Billy Gunn: The James Gang/Voodoo Kin Mafia (2005–2008)

 A few weeks later on Impact!, The James Gang re-emerged under a new name Voodoo Kin Mafia (VKM for short, a play on Vincent Kennedy McMahon's initials).
 They mentioned their new right of 'creative control', meaning they could do whatever they wanted.
 They also declared 'war' on Paul Levesque, Michael Hickenbottom, and Vincent K. McMahon (Triple H, Shawn Michaels, and Vince McMahon, respectively).
 Kip then declared that 'Triple Hollywood' and 'Shawn Kiss-my-bottom' were failing as the group they (Kip and BG) used to be a part of: D-Generation X. After the initial shock value of this incident wore off, at Genesis, The Voodoo Kin Mafia defeated Kazarian, Maverick Matt and Johnny Devine in a handicap match.
 VKM began a feud with the villainous Christy Hemme.
 Hemme then searched for a tag team to square-off against VKM.
-At Destination X, The Voodoo Kin Mafia defeated Hemme's handpicked team of The Heartbreakers (Antonio Thomas & Romeo Roselli).
+At Destination X, The Voodoo Kin Mafia defeated Hemme's handpicked team of The Heartbreakers (Antonio Thomas and Romeo Roselli).
 On the Lockdown preshow The Voodoo Kin Mafia defeated another one of Hemme's handpicked team Serotonin (Kaz & Havok) in a Six Sides of Steel match.
 The final tag team was Damaja and Basham, who appeared on an episode of Impact! and beat down VKM.
 They also held up Kip James so Hemme could slap him.
 B.G James was taken out by Basham and Damaja which led to Kip James competed against Basham and Damaja in a handicap match at Sacrifice where he lost.
 However, they beat Hemme's team at Slammiversary.
 After the match, VKM were betrayed by their associate Lance Hoyt.
 At Victory Road, they introduced their new manager, the Voodoo Queen, Roxxi Laveaux, to embarrass Christy Hemme.
 At Hard Justice, The Voodoo Kin Mafia lost to The Latin American Exchange.
 At No Surrender, The Voodoo Kin Mafia competed in a Ten-team tag team gauntlet match which was won by A.J.
 Styles and Tomko.
 At Bound for Glory, Kip James competed in the Fight for the Right Reverse Battle Royal which was won by Eric Young.
 On the October 25 edition of Impact!, VKM teamed with A.J.
 Styles and Tomko in a losing effort to the Latin American Xchange and the Steiner Brothers.
 At Genesis, B.G. was present along with Kip in the corner of Roxxi Laveaux at ringside for the Fatal Four Way knockout match for the TNA Women's Championship in which Gail Kim retained the title.
 At Turning Point, James competed in the Feast or Fired where he grabbed a case but threw it to BG James.
 It was revealed that the case was for a shot at the TNA World Tag Team Championship and BG James picked his dad to be his partner at Against All Odds, James and Bob Armstrong failed to win the titles and on February 21, 2008, episode of Impact! he turned on B.G. and B.G's father "Bullet" Bob Armstrong by hitting them both with a crutch.